Please note that if you are unable to comply with the instructions in this leaflet then your treatment may be cancelled.

 If you have any questions please ask a member of staff who would be happy to help.

-If you have any problems after treatment, please contact:
+If you have any problems after treatment, please contact the Dental Office on 0151 514 6261.

 Opening hours: